 As an NDS student, you may register for a maximum course load of 8 hours per semester on a space-available basis.
 Some courses carry prerequisites or are limited to degree-seeking students, so review the course schedule to determine your eligibility.

-You may choose from any On Campus and/or Distance Education courses.
+You may choose from any On Campus and/or Online and Distance Education courses.
 All course work carries degree credit.
 Most of the University’s academic support services, such as the library, are available to NDS students; however, social, athletic, health and similar non-academic services are not available.

 Admission to NDS does not imply admission to an undergraduate or graduate degree program.

 NOTE: NDS applications are good for a full year.
 For example, if you apply for Summer I, you do not need to submit a separate application for Summer II, Fall or Spring.
 NDS students must maintain a minimum cumulative GPA of 2.0 to retain their eligibility.